regen-network/testnets/kontraua/challenges/phase-5/README.md

 ### Incentive Plan

 #### Working Payout Contract - 300 Points
-To be eligible for the reward, the contract should at least do one sample payout with external oracle trigger (not direct transfer of tokens)
+To be eligible for the reward, the contract should at least do one sample payout with state update trigger (direct token transfer are not eligible for the reward)
 A contract is considered to be a Payout Contract if it meets the following criterias:
 - Should be able to initialize with oracle, owner, beneficiary (INIT)
-- Oracle should (only) be able to send/update ecostate
+- Oracle (account) should (only) be able to update the ecostate
 - Implements at least one payout criteria from the points mentioned above.
 The contract should be able to receive and process the oracle's data
 - At least one successful payout trasaction (PAYOUT)